-Amend Section 5-3(d) Precedence of Appointing Authority as follows:
+Section 15.
+Section 5-3(d) of said Charter shall be amended by deleting the strikethrough text as follows:

 Section 5-3(d) Town Appointment Processes

 Precedence of Appointing Authority.
 Notwithstanding any appointment process provided for in this charter, if a state statute prescribes an appointing authority or appointing process or if the town has accepted a statute covering any appointments or positions mentioned in this charter and that statute prescribes an appointment process for that appointment or position, the state appointing process shall control.